All about Email Throttling

 ISPs react differently to receiving a large volume of emails from one common source.
 Some of the ISPs levy permanent or temporary sending volume restrictions.

 Most of the ESPs prefer controlling down the sending time.
 Slowing or throttling down mass campaign helps to differentiate the authentic batch of email from getting tagged as spammy content.
 Throttling is a good practice to make sure that all your emails are delivered safely to your user’s inbox helping to maintain your sender reputation.

-Most of these throttling are temporary and the possible reasons are either you’re sending too many emails to a receiver/receiving domain or some of the recipients have started marking the email as spam.
+Most of the throttling is temporary and the possible reasons could be either you’re sending too many emails to a receiver/receiving domain or some of the recipients have started marking the email as spam.
 Hence, the ISPs temporarily start refusing to send more emails, until they see how the existing recipients are responding.
 If the response seems positive, you can expect the throttle to get removed soon for your next batch of emails.

 How email throttle is different from deferrals?

 A deferred email is an email which was not delivered to the sender as it was temporarily rejected by the ISP and asked to be sent later.

 Whereas in case of a throttled email, the delivery attempt is skipped and a retry attempt for sending the message is made.

 But they promised that they’ll deliver a million emails in a go..